-Students may be dismissed from the MLT Program for the following reasons without limitation on any other reason stated in the College Catalog, this handbook, or College or program policy or procedure:
+Students may be dismissed from the MLT Program for the following reasons, but not limited to:

-Inability to progress

-- If a student does not receive a "C" or higher in any 2 MLT courses - Failure of a clinical practicum course - Exceeding 4 years to complete the technical and clinical phases - Course work and graduation from the program must occur within 4 years of initial enrollment in the MLT Technical Phase.
+- Inability to progress - o If a student does not receive a "C" or higher in any 2 MLT courses - o Failure of a clinical practicum course - Exceeding 4 years to complete the technical and clinical phases - Course work and graduation from the program must occur within 4 years of initial enrollment in the MLT Technical Phase.
 Failure to do so will create ineligibility for further participation and will require re-application to the program as a new student.
 Extenuating circumstances may be considered by the Program Director. - Academic dishonesty violating Northwest Florida State College Academic and/or MLT academic integrity policy - Conduct probation exceeding one semester - Attendance Policy noncompliance - Occurrence of a critical incident, such as a serious breach of ethics, safety violation or endangering the health or welfare of a patient, or any other behavior that jeopardizes the reputation of the MLT Program and/or the College and may result in immediate dismissal.